 If you stumble and make a mistake, or a large expense comes up and you end up back at square one, try not to beat yourself up over it.
 Just reassess your situation and start again.

-We are all only human, and that means mistakes are bound to happen, just do not let them overwhelm you!
+We are all only human, and that means mistakes are bound to happen, just don’t let them overwhelm you!

 These simple budgeting tips can be invaluable when it comes to getting your finances in order.